 - Ensure understanding of how the District Budget Planning and Development Council prepares and allocates resources via the Budget Allocation Model (BAM) and Campus Allocation Model (CAM).
-Communicate key concepts regarding the CAM and BAM to the committee and campus; - Develop, interpret, recommend and communication assumptions, priorities, guidelines and procedures related to budget processes and resource allocation integrating recommendations from the educational, technology and facilities master plan; - Provide ongoing education for the college community on budget development and implementation; - Establish budget calendars and assist PIEC in development of the college annual planning calendar; - Disseminate information to constituents regarding the College's financial resources and expenditures and bring feedback through Committee representatives; - Review budget augmentation or reduction requests submitted through Program Review based on College priorities and submit final recommendations to College Council; - Plan and coordinate the allocation of one-time resources submitted through Program Review based on College priorities and submit final recommendations to College Council; - Develop and respond to accreditation Standard III.D, as well as other relevant accreditation requirements, and monitor College's ongoing compliance with these requirements; - Ensure student equity in the budget development process, and - Recognize the scope and the BRDS and refer items outside the scope of responsibility to the appropriate committee. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard III.
+Communicate key concepts regarding the CAM and BAM to the committee and campus. - Develop, interpret, recommend, and communication assumptions, priorities, guidelines, and procedures related to budget processes and resource allocation integrating recommendations from the educational, technology, and facilities master plan. - Provide ongoing education for the college community on budget development and implementation. - Establish budget calendars and assist PIEC in development of the college annual planning calendar. - Disseminate information to constituents regarding the college's financial resources and expenditures and bring feedback through Committee representatives. - Review budget augmentation or reduction requests submitted through Program Review based on college priorities and submit final recommendations to College Council. - Plan and coordinate the allocation of one-time resources submitted through Program Review based on college priorities and submit final recommendations to College Council; - Develop, respond to accreditation Standard III.D, as well as other relevant accreditation requirements, and monitor college's ongoing compliance with these requirements. - Ensure student equity in the budget development process. and - Recognize the scope of the BRDS and refer items outside the scope of responsibility to the appropriate committee. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard III.

-- Membership term lengths: 2 years with a limit of two consecutive terms (maximum service 4 years) unless designated by position. - Recommendations are made to the Planning and Institutional Effectiveness Committee; recommendations regarding Academic and Professional Matters are made to Academic Senate - Committee retains authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.
+- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two year service, and the possibility of 1 additional term if the position remains available. - Recommendations are made to the Planning and Institutional Effectiveness Committee; recommendations regarding Academic and Professional Matters are made to Academic Senate. - Committee retains authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: TBD? - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.

-Program Review and Outcomes Assessment Subcommittee (Includes Academic and Professional Matters)
+Program Review and Outcomes Assessment Subcommittee

-Co-Chair: SLO Coordinator Co-Chair: Program Review Coordinator
+Co-Chair: SLO Coordinator

+Co-Chair: Program Review Coordinator

-Administrators (4) Classified Professionals (5) Faculty (9) Students (2)
+Administrators (4) Classified Professionals (5) Faculty (9) Students (3)

-Vice President of Instructional Services Researcher SLO Coordinator Designee
+Vice President of Researcher SLO Coordinator Designee

+Instructional

+Services

-Vice President of Student Services, or designee Designee Program Review Coordinator Designee
+Vice President Designee Program Review Designee

+of Student Coordinator

+Services, or

+designee

-Vice President of Administrative Services, or designee Designee BTCWI Designee
+Vice President of Designee BTCWI Designee Designee

+Administrative

+Services, or

+designee

 Dean of PRIELT Designee Liberal Arts Designee

 Designee MBEPS Designee

 Public Safety Designee

 PRIELT Designee

 Counseling Designee

-Health Services/ Mental
+Health Services/Mental

 Health Designee